SSK-14/clerk-supabase-blog/README.md

 ## Getting Started

+1. First, we will need to create a [Clerk project](https://dashboard.clerk.com/).

+2. Enable Email address, Username, Password, Email verification code, Name in [Clerk project](https://dashboard.clerk.com/) > CONFIGURE > User & Authentication > Email, Phone, Username.

-First, we will need to create a [Clerk project](https://dashboard.clerk.com/).
-Once that is setup now create a Supabase project which you can do by heading over to https://supabase.io.
+3. Once that is setup now create a Supabase project which you can do by heading over to https://supabase.io.

+4. Go back to your Clerk dashboard, and navigate to JWT Templates.
+Press "New Template" then select the "Supabase" template to get started.
+ - Use Signing algorithm: HS256
+ - Copy your Supabase JWT Secret into "Signing key"
+ - Add the template name in .env

+5. Create a table in supabase, go to SQL Editor and run the SQL snippets [schema.sql](schema.sql) .

 ## Development